 Sale of part of the Worsley Estate 1809

-At the time John Harvey was the tenant at Old Park Farm until his death in 1818.
+At the time John Harvey was the tenant at Old Park Farm, and remained until his death in 1818.

 Worsley Rents 1763